The Phenomenonal Highest Tower in Japan

 The huge and recently opened Tokyo SkyTree has become an inevitable part of your visit to the Japanese capital.
 Opened to the public since May 22nd, 2012, the Sky Tree was accessible only by reservation during its first weeks.
+It is now freely accessible provided (a lot of) patience!
 As for any publicized new release in Japan, the tower is victim of a visitors hit: every day thousands of people try to get to its top.

 A lot of visitors and often long waits

-For most foreigners, it's not possible to book their tickets in advance on the official website (because it requires a Japanese credit card).
-The door opening is at 8am.
-As for us, we arrived at 9:30am on a weekday, outside of holidays.
+At the time of our first visit, the booking system did not handle foreign visitors’ bank cards 💳.
+Now however, it is possible to book a ticket in advance for Tokyo SkyTree’s official website (a QR code is provided, to show at the entrance).
+The doors open at 8 a.m. and by the way, we think it is delusional to hope for a quick admission when arriving in the middle of the day without reservation.
+As for us, we arrived at 9:30 a.m. on a weekday, outside of holidays and on a good weather day.
 The only problem that day was the strong wind that blew across Tokyo and didn't allow all elevators to climb the 350 floors at full speed.
 Then began our waiting on the fourth floor, dedicated to buying tickets for the same day.

 We waited two hours and a half to reach the cashier and buy our ticket.
-If we have any advice for you not to lose too much time, it's to arrive at 8am.
+In the meantime, the waiting line after us only grew longer to extent outside (despite the large double hall intended to shelter crowds of waiting people).
+If we have any advice for you not to lose too much time, it's to arrive at 8 a.m.
 Knowing the Japanese, there must already be a queue.
-Alternatively, come later in the day to enjoy the views on Tokyo at night (the observatory closes at 10pm).
+Alternatively, come later in the day to enjoy the views on Tokyo at night (the observatory closes at 10 p.m.).
 In all cases, keep in mind that the SkyTree is slightly eccentric from downtown Tokyo.
-You'll have to get to JR Oshiage station which is beyond the Yamanote, almost opposite from Shinjuku (within a half-hour subway ride).
+You'll have to get to JR Oshiage station which is beyond the Yamanote, almost opposite from Shinjuku, within a half-hour subway 🚇 ride.

 Incredible view from the top